Nisarga-Chakraborty/Nisarga-Chakraborty/README.md

 - Strengthen my foundation in DSA and system design<br>
 - Grow expertise in data science workflows and real‑world analytics<br>
 - Build a versatile skillset bridging backend engineering and data‑driven applications<br>
-- Prepare for placements with a focus on both technical depth and practical application<br>
 🌟 Philosophy<br>
 I believe in continuous learning, staying curious, and approaching challenges with humility and persistence.
 For me, technology isn’t just about building systems — it’s about creating solutions that make a difference
 </h3>